I tried running and comparing time series foundation models on DGX Spark

 | AWS-centric demand forecasting (rich covariates) | Chronos-2 + SageMaker JumpStart / Bedrock Marketplace |

-| One-shot SQL forecasting on a GoogleCloud data lake | TimesFM 2.5 + BigQuery AI.FORECAST |
+| One-shot SQL forecasting on GoogleCloud data lake | TimesFM 2.5 + BigQuery AI.FORECAST |

-| IoT sensor anomaly detection (high accuracy requirements) | NV-Tesseract |
+| IoT sensor anomaly detection (high accuracy) | NV-Tesseract |

-| Lightweight edge-side deployment | Chronos-2 28M |
+| Lightweight edge deployment | Chronos-2 28M |

 | Long-term trend forecasting (thousands of steps) | TimesFM 2.5 (long context mode) |

-| High-volume parallel short-term forecasting | Chronos-2 120M |
+| Massively parallel short-term forecasting | Chronos-2 120M |

-| Probabilistic forecasting emphasis (e.g., finance) | Chronos-2 |
+| Probabilistic forecasting for finance, etc. | Chronos-2 |

-Application Considerations in Real Projects
+Application Considerations for Real Projects

-Implementation Pitfalls to Watch Out For
+Implementation Pitfalls to Be Aware Of

-The effective context limit for TimesFM 2.5 is 15,360.
-Due to the architectural constraint max_context + max_horizon ≤ 16384, reserving horizon=1024 limits context to 15,360.
-The long-context evaluation in this article was also measured at c=15,360.
+The practical context limit for TimesFM 2.5 is up to 15,360.
+Due to the architectural constraint of max_context + max_horizon ≤ 16384, reserving horizon=1024 limits the context to 15,360.
+The long-context verification in this article was also measured at c=15,360.

 Summary